 University of Cambridge

 Proof that you have passed the CPE or CAE.
 CPE with an overall score of 180 or the CAE with an overall score of 176 with a minimum of 169 in each section.Read more

-- Students who have gained a diploma at the Dutch vwo level (pre-university education level).
+- Students who have gained a Dutch vwo diploma.

-- Students with an Algemeen Secundair Onderwijs (ASO) diploma from a a pre-university education level in Flanders.
+- Students with an Algemeen Secundair Onderwijs (ASO) diploma from a secondary school issued under the responsibility of the Flemish Ministry of Education and Training.

-- (Only if you apply for a Bachelor’s program): If you have and IB or EB diploma (with English as language of instruction).
+- Students with an IB or EB diploma (with English as sole language of instruction).

 If your IB was not entirely conducted in the English language, exemption is possible if you have done English A HL with a minimum score of 5.